di-marko/41-cheers/README.md

 3. Run the app: npm start
 4. Open http://localhost:3000 in your browser.

-> # You can view the app at https://di-marko.github.io/41-cheers

 ## Design and Architecture

 The app utilizes React for its UI components, creating a seamless single-page application experience.
 It employs a mobile-first design, ensuring responsiveness across various devices.